Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 [3] dummy.input: [1703451786.500213512, {"source"=>"stdout", "ecs_task_arn"=>"arn:aws:ecs:region:0123456789012:task/FluentBit-cluster/13EXAMPLE", "container_name"=>"/ecs-windows-app-task-1-sample-container-cEXAMPLE", "ecs_cluster"=>"FluentBit-cluster", "ecs_container_name"=>"sample-container", "ecs_task_definition_version"=>"1", "log"=>{"type"=>"error", "message"=>"Something happened!"}, "ecs_task_definition_family"=>"windows-app-task", "log"=>{"NESTED_container_id"=>"61f5e6EXAMPLE"}}]
 ```

 We can notice that this output is a little bit funky, since it appears there are two `"log"` objects.
-This is actually a ["bug"](https://github.com/fluent/fluent-bit/issues/1177) in the Fluent Bit version used for this blog post.
-The demos in provided here are using the latest Fluent Bit docker image maintained by AWS, which under the hood at, the moment of writing, is based on Fluent Bit `1.9.10`.
-Technically, this issue was [fixed](https://github.com/fluent/fluent-bit/commit/1d148860a8825d5f80aef40efd0d6d2812419740) in a later version of Fluent Bit by maintaining only the latest key in the table, which may or may not be the appropriate behavior...
+This is a ["bug"](https://github.com/fluent/fluent-bit/issues/1177) in the Fluent Bit version used for this blog post.
+The demos and examples presented in this post are using the latest Fluent Bit docker image maintained by AWS, which at the moment of writing, is based on Fluent Bit `1.9.10`.
+Technically, this issue was [fixed](https://github.com/fluent/fluent-bit/commit/1d148860a8825d5f80aef40efd0d6d2812419740) in a later version of Fluent Bit.
+The fix consists of maintaining only the latest key in the table, resulting in an effective overwrite in case the key existed before.

-So, there are few caveats for Nest and Lift:
+So, we can enumerate a few caveats for Nest and Lift:

-- As we have seen before, if we would like to nest an field into an already existing field, technically that will overwrite the existing one, even if the field itself is a nested object.
-Personally, I would have preferred to merge them, but I'm fully aware that this will come with its own baggage of challenges and edge cases.
+- As we have seen before, if we would like to nest a field into an already existing field, that is not really possible, even if the receiving field itself is a nested object.
+Personally, I would have preferred a possibility to merge them, but I'm fully aware that this will come with its own baggage of challenges and edge cases.
-- Lets say we have a deeply nested object such as this:
+- Let's say we have a deeply nested object such as this:

 ```json
 {